 As an example consider a heaving wave energy system – this has to operate efficiently in 1-2 metre high seas but withstand waves of up to 30 metres in height!
-With the Pelamis there is little difference between the wave curvatures of a 1-2m sea when compared to a 30 meter wave – in fact the waves are less steep.
+With the Pelamis there is little difference between the wave curvatures of a 1-2 metre sea when compared to a 30 metre wave – in fact the waves are less steep.

 Designing for Survivability